Supplement: ODE Plugin Explanation¶

 surface.mode = dContactFDir1 | dContactMotion1 | dContactMu2 | dContactApprox1_2;

-// For crawler links, sets the surface velocity in friction direction 1 and the friction force in friction direction 2.
+// For crawler links, set surface velocity in friction direction 1 and friction force in friction direction 2.

 const Vector3 axis = crawlerlink->R() * crawlerlink->a();